webpack/webpack.js.org/src/content/api/loaders.md

 };
 ```

-The `this.callback` method is more flexible as it allows multiple arguments to be passed as opposed to the `content`.
+The `this.callback` method is more flexible as you pass multiple arguments instead of using `content` only.

 __sync-loader-with-multiple-results.js__